codedwithfaria/likhonsheikh.com/README.md

 ## Featured Project — Changelog Template
 ### Project Description & Purpose
 - A customizable changelog template that empowers product teams to communicate updates with clarity and consistent branding.
 Built for rapid onboarding, documentation excellence, and SEO-friendly release notes.
+- Presents product updates, releases, and improvements in a beautiful, chronological timeline that gives stakeholders instant context on shipping velocity and strategic direction.

 ### Key Features & Benefits
 - **Versioned release workflow:** Streamlines announcement cadence with predefined sections for features, fixes, and improvements, reducing drafting time by up to 40%.